sapphiresoul/sapphiresoul.github.io/index.md

 I'm a lecturer in School of Information Science and Technology of Northwest University.
 I received my Ph.D. and B.E. degrees in School of Intrumentation and Optoelectronic Engineering at Beihang University in 2020 and 2014, respectively.
-My research interests include real-time realistic rendering and optical 3D shape measurement.
+My research interests include real-time rendering and optical 3D shape measurement.

 E-mail: xuyang(at)nwu(dot)edu(dot)cn